 bUt AdRiAn WuT iF tHe VeNuE SeZ PeOpLe aRe Ok WiTh PiCtUrEs So I dOn’T HAVE tO AsK tHeRe pErMiSSiOn?

 From the venue, from the performers, from anyone you point your camera towards to photograph.
-There is really nothing more I need to write about on the topic.
+Always get consent.

 Think about this: is it really that difficult to ask for permission, or are you just lazy, entitled, and possibly predatory?